top of page

 Teaching Assistantship Training Course

-Being a teaching assistant (TA) is an excellent way to dive deeper into course materials and gain experience teaching and supporting students and faculty.
-The Center for Teaching and Learning (CTL) has developed a training course to support current and future teaching assistants
+As the saying goes, a great way to learn something is to teach it!
+Being a teaching assistant (TA) is an excellent way to dive deeper into course topics, master course materials, and gain experience in teaching.
+TAs also get a behind-the-scenes look at the work that goes into course facilitation and management.
+The Center for Teaching and Learning (CTL) offers a training course to support current and future BPSH teaching assistants.

 Program Overview